 Proper lawn care, or lawn care the way suburbanites do it, is perhaps the surest natural way of controlling carpenter ant populations.
 Removing dead stumps from your yard, keeping wood piles away from your home, clearing brush, tree branches, and other foliage that are making contact with your home, keeping your lawn trimmed, making sure your home’s wooden structure doesn’t make contact with the dirt: these are all things that can be done to prevent a carpenter ant infestation.
 Carpenter ants will travel upwards of 200 yards from the original nest; keep this in mind when deciding how much lawn you should tend to.

 Dusting with boric acid is, as I’ve mentioned in other articles about getting rid of ants (see: ant control), a natural form of ant control.
 Boric acid is for the most part an innocuous substance for humans, but it shouldn’t be inhaled or ingested by the young or infirm, and definitely not in mass quantities by any healthy individual.
 Mixing 3 tablespoons of boric acid with 1 cup of warm water, and ½ a cup of sugar should make an appropriate solution that can either be put in a shallow dish for ants to get to or soaked up in cotton balls and set plastic around the nest.
 Terro uses boric acid as the active ingredient in their ant control products.
-Amazon sells straight Boric Acid Roach & Ant Killer as well.
+Amazon sells ZAP-A-Roach Boric Acid Roach & Ant Killer as well.

 White gravel, lined around a home, can be a natural form of carpenter ant control (and many other pests included).
 Carpenter ants prefer moist places, and white gravel’s dry texture and its positive effects on drainage around the home make it a natural barrier for carpenter ants and other pests that are attracted by dark, moist areas (see: pest control).